fayomihorace/technical-writting/every-programmer-should-know-these-conventions-and-practices.md

 - **Pay attention to code reviews**.
 During code reviews you'll learn a lot and also share a lot with others.
 And the most important thing, during reviews you will catch earlier bugs, and that helps reduce the technical depts.
 So pay close attention to them.

+- **Avoid Hacks in your code**.
+Avoid tinkering with code, finding a temporary quick fix to work around a problem or bug.
+That will probably break again later (maybe even in production).
+Instead, go to the source, take the time to understand the issue, and try to find the right final solution for good.
+If you found it by help, on a website like StackOverflow for instance, make sure you understand it before adding it to your codebase.